2015 Tour de Romandie: Teams

-The Tour de Romandie was part of the UCI World Tour, which meant that the 17 UCI WorldTeams were automatically invited and obliged to send a team.
+The Tour de Romandie was part of the UCI World Tour, which meant that all 17 UCI WorldTeams were automatically invited and obliged to send a team.
 The race organisers also invited UCI Professional Continental team as a wildcard, to make a peloton of 18 teams.
 Each team entered eight riders (the maximum permitted), so 144 riders started the first stage.

 Race route

 The race included six stages over six days.
 The first stage was a 19.2 km team time trial; this was a change from recent editions of the Tour de Romandie, which started with a prologue individual time trial.
 The team time trial was important both for its role in the general classification and also because the teams were using it as preparation for a similar stage in the Tour de France.
 Stages 2, 3 and 4 were all hilly but were expected to end in sprints.
 The final two stages were expected to be the decisive ones in the general classification: the fifth stage included several climbs and a summit finish at Champex and the sixth stage was a 17.3 km individual time trial around Lausanne.